DxRxHx

 Quel est l’outil de dépistage de la dépression le plus utilisé?

-Ces évaluations cliniques sont-elles validées ?
+Ces évaluations cliniques sont-elles validées?

-Quels outils d'évaluation sont utilisés pour le dépistage du TSPT ?
+Quels outils d’évaluation sont utilisés pour le dépistage du TSPT?

 Les questionnaires de dépistage en santé mentale sont-ils gratuits?

-Les patients peuvent-ils auto-administrer les évaluations cliniques?
+Les patients peuvent-ils auto-administrer des évaluations cliniques?

-Oui, la plupart des questionnaires de dépistage validés sont conçus pour l'auto-administration sur papier, sur le Web ou sur appareil mobile.
-L'auto-évaluation est le modèle de prestation standard pour les PHQ-9, GAD-7, PCL-5, AUDIT, DAST et la plupart des questionnaires de dépistage brefs.
-La cotation par le patient concorde avec la cotation par le clinicien, car les éléments sont rédigés pour une réponse directe du patient.
-Des échelles administrées par le clinicien comme les HAM-D, HAM-A et Y-BOCS existent pour des contextes spécifiques où l'entrevue structurée ajoute une valeur diagnostique, mais l'auto-évaluation est le mode de prestation dominant dans les soins axés sur les mesures.
+Oui, la plupart des questionnaires de dépistage validés sont conçus pour être auto-administrés sur papier, sur le Web ou sur un appareil mobile.
+L’auto-remplissage est le modèle de livraison standard pour le PHQ-9, le GAD-7, le PCL-5, l’AUDIT, le DAST et la plupart des questionnaires de dépistage brefs.
+La notation autodéclarée par le patient est cohérente avec la notation administrée par le clinicien, car les items sont rédigés pour une réponse directe du patient.
+Des échelles administrées par le clinicien comme le HAM-D, le HAM-A et le Y-BOCS existent pour des contextes spécifiques où l’entrevue structurée ajoute une valeur diagnostique, mais l’auto-évaluation est le mode de livraison dominant dans les soins axés sur les mesures.